ABOUT THE HOUSING CHOICE VOUCHER PROGRAM

 - Certificate of Liability Insurance – you or your insurance company may fax a copy of your certificate to our office.

-- Will sign HAP contract prior to payment beginning.
+- Sign Housing Assistance Payment (HAP) contract prior to payment beginning.

 Once the above forms have been submitted to RUPCO, the HCV Program Specialist will determine if the unit is affordable for the tenant.
 Once the unit is deemed affordable, the Housing Inspector will contact you to schedule the Housing Quality Standards (HQS) Inspection.
 When the unit passes inspection the tenant will be authorized to move in.